We care about your personal data

 - email address

-We may also collect and process data relating to driving related convictions which may affect our ability to provide a hire car to you in the event of a claim.
+In the event of a claim under our warranty and roadside assistance products where a hire car is provided, we will collect and process data relating to driving related convictions which may affect our ability to provide a hire car to you.

 3. How will we obtain and use your personal data?